fixm-ccb/FIXM-Core-4.2.0-testing/docs/home.md

 %% RELEASEPLAN{{FIXM<br>Release Plan}}
 end

+subgraph Technical Guidance
+FIXM_COMPONENTS{{FIXM<br>Components}}
+GENERAL_GUIDANCE{{General<br>Guidance}}
+FIXM_FOR_FFICE{{Using FIXM<br>for FF-ICE}}
+FIXM_FOR_OTHER_USE{{Using FIXM<br>for other use cases}}
+HOW_TO{{How to...<br>sections}}
+FIXM_DEV_TOOLS_COMPATIBILITY{{Development tools<br>compatibility}}
+end

 STRATEGY-. defines<br>strategic requirements for .-> FIXM
 CHARTER-.  formalizes<br>change management and<br>operating procedures for .-> FIXM

-%% VERSIONING-. describes<br>versioning policy for .-> FIXM
+FIXM_COMPONENTS-. provides explanations<br>about the components of .-> FIXM
-%% RELEASEPLAN-. describes<br>roadmap for .-> FIXM
+GENERAL_GUIDANCE-. describes general<br>encoding rules for .-> FIXM

-%% style STRATEGY fill:#F0FFFF,stroke:#333,stroke-width:3px
-%% style CHARTER fill:#F0FFFF,stroke:#333,stroke-width:3px
-%% style VERSIONING fill:#F0FFFF,stroke:#333,stroke-width:3px
-%% style RELEASEPLAN fill:#F0FFFF,stroke:#333,stroke-width:3px
-%% style FIXM fill:#F0FFFF,stroke:#333,stroke-width:3px
+FIXM_FOR_FFICE-. provides guidance<br>in support of<br>FF-ICE implementation<br>using .-> FIXM
+FIXM_FOR_OTHER_USE-. provides guidance<br>for non-ICAO use cases<br>using.-> FIXM
+HOW_TO-. provides guidance for<br>creating 3rd party's<br>Applications/Extensions of .-> FIXM
+FIXM_DEV_TOOLS_COMPATIBILITY-. reports about software<br>compatibility of.-> FIXM

 style FIXM stroke-width:3px

 click STRATEGY "https://fixm-ccb.github.io/FIXM-Core-4.2.0-testing/#/strategic-docs/strategy" "Browse the FIXM Strategy" click CHARTER "https://fixm-ccb.github.io/FIXM-Core-4.2.0-testing/#/strategic-docs/charter" "Browse the FIXM Change Management Charter"

-%% click VERSIONING "https://fixm-ccb.github.io/FIXM-Core-4.2.0-testing/#/strategic-docs/versioning" "Browse the FIXM Versioning Policy"
-%% click RELEASEPLAN "https://fixm-ccb.github.io/FIXM-Core-4.2.0-testing/#/strategic-docs/releasePlan" "Browse the FIXM Release Plan"
+click FIXM_COMPONENTS "https://fixm-ccb.github.io/FIXM-Core-4.2.0-testing/#/general-guidance/fixm-components-introduction" "Explanations about the main FIXM components" click GENERAL_GUIDANCE "https://fixm-ccb.github.io/FIXM-Core-4.2.0-testing/#/general-guidance/introduction" "Browse the FIXM Change Management Charter" click FIXM_FOR_FFICE "https://fixm-ccb.github.io/FIXM-Core-4.2.0-testing/#/fixm-in-support-of-ffice/ffice-application-for-fixm" "Browse the FIXM Versioning Policy" click FIXM_FOR_OTHER_USE "https://fixm-ccb.github.io/FIXM-Core-4.2.0-testing/#/fixm-for-other-use-cases/using-fixm-core-without-an-application" "Browse the FIXM Release Plan" click HOW_TO "https://fixm-ccb.github.io/FIXM-Core-4.2.0-testing/#/how-to-create-application/initial-download-and-setup" "Browse the FIXM Release Plan" click FIXM_DEV_TOOLS_COMPATIBILITY "https://fixm-ccb.github.io/FIXM-Core-4.2.0-testing/#/fixm-development-tool-compatibility/introduction" "Browse the FIXM Release Plan"
 ```

-## Guidance on FIXM Releases

-This edition of the FIXM User Manual provides guidance for [FIXM Core 4.2.0](https://fixm.aero/release.pl?rel=FIXM-4.2.0), the [FF-ICE Application 1.0.0](https://fixm.aero/release.pl?rel=FFICE-Msg-1.0.0) and the [Basic Application 1.0.0](https://fixm.aero/release.pl?rel=Basic-Msg-1.0.0).

-Guidance for previous releases is available on [FIXM.aero](https://www.fixm.aero).

-## Content and Target audience

-- The section [FIXM COMPONENTS](general-guidance/fixm-components-introduction) provides explanations about the main FIXM components.
-- The section [GENERAL GUIDANCE](general-guidance/introduction) describes the general rules (encoding rules, data plausibility rules, rules for absent data…) that are always applicable whatever the implementation context.
-- The section [USING FIXM IN SUPPORT OF FF-ICE](fixm-in-support-of-ffice/ffice-application-for-fixm) provides specific guidance in support of the implementation of FF-ICE using FIXM.
-- The section [USING FIXM FOR OTHER USE CASES](fixm-for-other-use-cases/using-fixm-core-without-an-application) provides explanations and guidance for implementing FIXM in support of use cases not handled the FIXM CCB.
-- The "How to" parts [HOW TO CREATE A FIXM APPLICATION](how-to-create-application/initial-download-and-setup), [HOW TO CREATE A FIXM EXTENSION](how-to-create-fixm-extension/initial-download-and-setup) and [HOW TO GENERATE XML SCHEMAS ...](how-to-generate-xml-schemas/generating-schemas-from-the-logical-model) provide step-by-step guidance for producing new FIXM Applications and FIXM extensions (UML and XSD).
-- The section [FIXM DEVELOPMENT TOOL COMPATIBILITY](fixm-development-tool-compatibility/introduction) provides information about the tools and technologies for which compability tests have been performed for FIXM.

 | Your FIXM use case | Chapters relevant to you |
 |:-|:---|
 | I want to use FIXM to implement ICAO FF-ICE Service(s) without local/regional arrangements | [FIXM COMPONENTS](general-guidance/fixm-components-introduction), [GENERAL GUIDANCE](general-guidance/introduction), [FIXM DEVELOPMENT TOOL COMPATIBILITY](fixm-development-tool-compatibility/introduction), [USING FIXM IN SUPPORT OF FF-ICE](fixm-in-support-of-ffice/ffice-application-for-fixm) |
 | I want to use FIXM to implement ICAO FF-ICE Service(s) with local/regional arrangements | [FIXM COMPONENTS](general-guidance/fixm-components-introduction), [GENERAL GUIDANCE](general-guidance/introduction), [FIXM DEVELOPMENT TOOL COMPATIBILITY](fixm-development-tool-compatibility/introduction), [USING FIXM IN SUPPORT OF FF-ICE](fixm-in-support-of-ffice/ffice-application-for-fixm), [HOW TO CREATE A FIXM APPLICATION](how-to-create-application/initial-download-and-setup), [HOW TO CREATE A FIXM EXTENSION](how-to-create-fixm-extension/initial-download-and-setup), [HOW TO GENERATE XML SCHEMAS ...](how-to-generate-xml-schemas/generating-schemas-from-the-logical-model)|
 | I want to use FIXM to exchange flight data based on my own organisation's needs | [FIXM COMPONENTS](general-guidance/fixm-components-introduction), [GENERAL GUIDANCE](general-guidance/introduction), [FIXM DEVELOPMENT TOOL COMPATIBILITY](fixm-development-tool-compatibility/introduction), [USING FIXM FOR OTHER USE CASES](fixm-for-other-use-cases/using-fixm-core-without-an-application), [HOW TO CREATE A FIXM APPLICATION](how-to-create-application/initial-download-and-setup), [HOW TO CREATE A FIXM EXTENSION](how-to-create-fixm-extension/initial-download-and-setup), [HOW TO GENERATE XML SCHEMAS ...](how-to-generate-xml-schemas/generating-schemas-from-the-logical-model) |

+## Guidance on FIXM Releases

+This edition of the FIXM User Manual provides guidance for [FIXM Core 4.2.0](https://fixm.aero/release.pl?rel=FIXM-4.2.0), the [FF-ICE Application 1.0.0](https://fixm.aero/release.pl?rel=FFICE-Msg-1.0.0) and the [Basic Application 1.0.0](https://fixm.aero/release.pl?rel=Basic-Msg-1.0.0).

+Guidance for previous releases is available on [FIXM.aero](https://www.fixm.aero).

 ## Contribute